-Clinical and angiographic outcomes following recanalization of coronary chronic total occlusions (CTO) through contemporary dissection and reentry techniques (DART) as opposed to intraplaque techniques remain controversial.
+Background: Clinical and angiographic outcomes following recanalisation of coronary chronic total occlusions (CTO) through contemporary dissection and re-entry techniques (DART) as opposed to intraplaque techniques remain controversial.

-To compare clinical and angiographic outcomes following subintimal and intraplaque CTO recanalization.
+Aims: The aim of this study was to compare clinical and angiographic outcomes following subintimal and intraplaque CTO recanalisation.

-453 consecutive patients undergoing successful CTO recanalization (473 vessels) were included.
+Methods: A total of 454 consecutive patients undergoing successful CTO recanalisation (473 vessels) were included.
 Intraplaque techniques were used in 403 (85.2%) and DART in 70 (14.8%) vessels.
 Surveillance angiography was scheduled at 6-9 months and clinical follow-up was performed up to 12 months.

-No significant differences in terms of cumulative incidence of MACE (P=0.862) or binary restenosis (P=0.320) were present between the two groups.
-There was no independent correlation between recanalization technique and MACE occurrence or in-segment binary restenosis.
-Target lesion revascularization (TLR) was performed in 60 (15.5%) and 12 (17.9%) (P=0.678) lesions respectively.
-The occurrence of occlusive restenosis was low [7 (2.3%) vs. 1 (1.6%); P=0.824] and comparable between groups.
+Results: There were no significant differences in terms of the cumulative incidence of MACE (p=0.908) or binary restenosis (p=0.320) between the two groups.
+There was no independent correlation between recanalisation technique and MACE occurrence or in-segment binary restenosis.
+Target lesion revascularisation (TLR) was performed in 60 (17.5%) and 12 (18.1%) (p=0.719) lesions, respectively.
+The occurrence of occlusive restenosis was low (7 [2.3%] vs 1 [1.6%]; p=0.824) and comparable between groups.

-Contemporary DART are associated with similar mid-term clinical and angiographic outcomes compared to intraplaque recanalization.
-Rate of occlusive restenosis was low and comparable in both groups.
-Regardless of recanalization technique, overall incidence of binary restenosis and TLR following CTO recanalization remain higher than those reported for non-CTO PCI.
+Conclusions: Contemporary DART are associated with similar midterm clinical and angiographic outcomes compared to intraplaque recanalisation.
+The rate of occlusive restenosis was low and comparable in both groups.
+Regardless of recanalisation technique, the overall incidences of binary restenosis and TLR following CTO recanalisation remain higher than those reported for non-CTO PCI.